SoumyaShahh/Movie-Trends-Analysis/README.md

 ![Data + Movies IMDb Dashboard](https://github.com/SoumyaShahh/Movie-Trends-Analysis/blob/main/Data%20%2B%20Movies%20IMDb%20Dashboard.png)

+## 🔗 Tableau Public Profile

+Use the [Tableau Public link](https://public.tableau.com/app/profile/soumya.shah6876/viz/MoviesDataAnalysis_17431305476590/DataMoviesIMDbDashboard) to explore more features of the dashboard and interact with various filters, visualizations, and insights in real time.

 The goal is to help entertainment professionals, analysts, and enthusiasts **understand movie performance**, **identify audience preferences**, and make **data-driven decisions** to optimize business strategy and growth.

 🎯 **Objectives**